 You have no doubt heard radio commercials or seen television advertisements for companies claiming to assist inventors in promoting their invention.
-The world wide web is saturated with advertisements and web sites which promote one or another invention promotion outfit.
+The web is saturated with advertisements and web sites which promote one or another invention promotion outfit.
 Most of these invention promotion organizations are located in the United States; however, many of them have “branch” offices here in Canada.
 What are these organizations and what is it that they do (or rather claim to do) on behalf of inventors?
 In this article, I'll try to explain what these organizations are, how they work and why they are unlikely to meet your needs.
 If you are interested in marketing your invention, I suggest you do it yourself rather than turn to any of these invention promotion organizations.
 You can start by taking a look at our page on marketing your invention.

 Having been practicing in the area of patent law for nearly 20 years now, I can tell you that I have never come across an invention promotion organization that I would ever refer a client to.
 If I knew of such an organization, I would be eager to refer them clients, since marketing one’s invention is a key component to any client’s success.
 I, like most lawyers, want successful clients - successful clients give lawyers a lot of work, and they are much more likely to pay their bills.
 Therefore, I have a vested interest in finding credible invention promotion businesses.
 Despite this vested interest, I have not found a single such organization that I would ever feel comfortable sending a client to.
 Why?
 Because I have never come across such an organization that I was convinced provided the client with any meaningful value for their investment.